apache/incubator-taverna-commandline/README.md

 mailing list for any questions, suggestions and discussions about Apache Taverna.

-Bugs and feature plannings are tracked in the Jira [issue tracker](https://issues.apache.org/jira/browse/TAVERNA/component/12326812) under the `TAVERNA` component _Taverna Commandline._ Feel free to [add an issue](https://taverna.incubator.apache.org/community/issue-tracker)!
+Bugs and planned features are tracked in the Jira [issue tracker](https://issues.apache.org/jira/browse/TAVERNA/component/12326812) under the `TAVERNA` component _Taverna Commandline._ Feel free to [add an issue](https://taverna.incubator.apache.org/community/issue-tracker)!